ghiscoding/angular-markdown-editor/readme.md

 <textarea markdown-editor="{'iconlibrary': 'fa', addExtraButtons: true}"...
 ```

-### Editor extra buttons
+## Editor extra buttons
 I really thought that some buttons were missing to go a great job (~~Strikethrough~~ &amp; **Table**).
 So I added them within the directive as an option.
 They are not enabled by default, so you will need to enable them manually, that is if you do want to use them.
 The option argument is `addExtraButtons` to `true`.
 ```
 <textarea markdown-editor="{addExtraButtons: true, 'iconlibrary': 'fa'}"...
 ```

-### Event Hooks
+## Event Hooks
 ###### starting with Angular-Markdown-Editor version 1.1.0
 You have access to all the Bootstrap Markdown Editor available events/hooks directly in the directive

-_NOTE: It seems that Bootstrap Markdown Editor haven't releease any versions in a while but a lot of commits are still happening.
-If you want all the Events/Hooks to work, you should manually download the [Bootstrap Markdown Editor.js](https://github.com/toopay/bootstrap-markdown/tree/master/js) file yourself._
+_(*) NOTE: It seems that Bootstrap Markdown Editor haven't release any versions in a while now, however there's still lot of commits happening.
+If you want all the Events/Hooks to work, you will have to manually download the [Bootstrap Markdown Editor.js](https://github.com/toopay/bootstrap-markdown/tree/master/js) file yourself._

 - onPreview
-- onPreviewEnd
+- onPreviewEnd (*)
 - onSave
 - onBlur
 - onFocus
 - onFullscreen
-- onFullscreenExit
+- onFullscreenExit (*)
 - onChange
 - onSelect
 - onShow